jansgreen/emergencylevel/README.md

 Only with these conditions we have complied with The CRUD Operations Work.

-- [C] The in the tab I'm patient; the patient can Create a database, in the option Register, it is a form with the patient data and afther it will print a Tickets.
+- [C](https://): The in the tab I'm patient; the patient can Create a database, in the option Register, it is a form with the patient data and afther it will print a Tickets.
 ![Screenshot](createCRUD.png)

-- [R] In the Options My Doctor/Add a Doctor, the patient can choose and read informations about doctor and nurse.
+- [R](https://): In the Options My Doctor/Add a Doctor, the patient can choose and read informations about doctor and nurse.
 ![Screenshot](readCRUD.png)

-- [U] In this area the patient can READ and UPDATE from mongodb, when the user clic in ADD THIS DOCTOR. it is posible in MyDoctor option, clic in Add a Doctor and select a Doctor options and clic CHOOSE; for other options the patient can only read.
+- [U](https://): In this area the patient can READ and UPDATE from mongodb, when the user clic in ADD THIS DOCTOR. it is posible in MyDoctor option, clic in Add a Doctor and select a Doctor options and clic CHOOSE; for other options the patient can only read.
 ![Screenshot](updateCRUD.png)

-- [D] In MyDoctor the patient can READ and DELETE the doctor.
+- [D](https://): In MyDoctor the patient can READ and DELETE the doctor.
 ![Screenshot](deleteCRUD.png)